Academics MENU

 The Master of Education in Instructional Leadership program creates opportunities for educators to expand their skills and advance into administrative positions.
 The curriculum is focused on the exploration and application of new techniques and concepts that help instructional leaders to create pathways to success for students and staff members.
 Our coursework emphasizes social justice, fairness and equity and is grounded in research-based strategies.

 The program provides two career pathways: a Licensure Option for candidates who are entering the program holding a master’s degree and a Master’s Degree Option for candidates who are seeking a master’s.
 Each option begins with foundational courses and progresses to more advanced topics that impart the content and skills necessary for success.
-WVSU’s Education Program is accredited by the National Council for Accreditation of Teacher Education (NCATE).
-This program provides opportunity for licensure for School Administration, Supervisor of Instruction, and Superintendency.
+WVSU’s Education Program is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and is fully recognized by the Specialized Professional Association (SPA).
+This program provides opportunity for West Virginia licensure for Principal, General Supervision, and Superintendency.

 • An undergraduate degree in Education or a related field.

-• GPA – a minimum overall GPA of 2.7 on a 4 point scale for all undergraduate work from accredited institution(s) with an MAT score of 380 (GRE Verbal Reasoning Score of 144) or
+• GPA – a minimum overall GPA of 2.7 on a 4 point scale for all undergraduate work from accredited institution(s) with a GRE Verbal Reasoning Score of 144 or

 • Successful Test of English as a Foreign Language scores for those whose native language is not English.